North-West Rebellion: Aftermath

+The conflict was Canada's first independent military action.
+It cost about $5 million.
+Although it lost the Conservative Party most of its support in Quebec, at least temporarily, it secured anglophone control of the Prairies (following the Rebellion, no First Nations politician became premier until Wab Kinew in 2023).
+It also demonstrated the Canadian government was capable of decisive action.

+For reason perhaps outside the context of the rebellion, the Liberal party remained popular on the Prairies at least among Métis and among the wave of immigrants that soon came to the Prairies.
+However, treaty Indians did not get the vote until much later.

-The trial of Louis Riel occurred shortly after the conflict, where he was found guilty of high treason, and hanged.
-His trial sparked a national controversy between English and French Canada.
+The trial of Louis Riel occurred shortly after the rebellion, where he was found guilty of high treason, and hanged.
+His trial and execution sparked a national controversy between English and French Canada.

+Poundmaker and Big Bear were sentenced to prison.

+Eight others were hanged in the largest mass hanging in Canadian history.
+These men, found guilty of murder outside of the military conflict, were Wandering Spirit, (Kapapamahchakwew) a Plains Cree war chief, Little Bear (Apaschiskoos), Walking the Sky (AKA Round the Sky), Bad Arrow, Miserable Man, Iron Body, Ika (AKA Crooked Leg) and Man Without Blood, for murders committed at Frog Lake and at Battleford (the murders of Farm Instructor Payne and Battleford farmer Barney Tremont).

+Settlers and former Native fighters came in conflict when settlers sought to reclaim looted property after the rebellion was quashed.
+Several Natives were killed in a confrontation at Battleford in late June.

 The Canadian Pacific Railway (CPR) played a key role in the government's response to the conflict, as it was able to transport federal troops to the area quickly.
 While it had taken three months to get troops to the Red River Rebellion, the government was able to move forces in nine days by train in response to events in the North-West Territories.
 The successful operation increased political support for the floundering and incomplete railway, which had been close to financial collapse.
 The government authorized enough funds to finish the line.
-Thus, Prime Minister John A. Macdonald was able to realize his National Dream of linking Canada across the continent.
+Thus, Prime Minister John A. Macdonald realized his National Dream of linking Canada across the continent.